janellamarie/janellamarie/README.md

 # Hi there, I'm Janella Co! 👋
-A full-stack software engineer based in Florida.
-I'm currently looking for software engineering opportunites!
+A front-end software engineer focused on web development based in Florida!

 ## Some basic information about me:
 - 📫 You can reach me at: co.janellamarie@gmail.com